 4. Age and Health of the Parties

-• Age and health can play a significant role in determining alimony.
-Older individuals or those dealing with chronic health conditions may need greater financial assistance, especially if these factors limit their ability to work.
+Age and health can play a significant role in determining alimony.
+Older individuals or those dealing with chronic health conditions may need more substantial financial assistance, significantly if these factors limit their ability to work.

-• Non-financial contributions, such as raising children, managing the household, or supporting a spouse’s career or education, are also considered.
+Non-financial contributions, such as raising children, managing the household, or supporting a spouse’s career or education, are also considered, alongside related obligations like child custody and support in Utah.
 These contributions often weigh heavily in favor of the spouse who may have sacrificed career opportunities for the benefit of the family.

 6. Tax Implications

-• The Tax Cuts and Jobs Act of 2017 changed the way alimony is treated for tax purposes.
+The Tax Cuts and Jobs Act of 2017 changed how alimony is treated for tax purposes.
 For agreements finalized after December 31, 2018, alimony is no longer tax-deductible for the payer, nor is it considered taxable income for the recipient.
 This affects how support is calculated and negotiated in many cases.

 7. Fault in the Marriage (When Applicable)